damianlewis/devbox/README.md

 **Note**: These alternative versions are only supported with Ubuntu 14.04.

 #### Databases
-You can create multiple MySQL database by adding the `name` for the database to the `databases` array.
+You can create multiple MySQL databases by adding the `name` for the database to the `databases` array.
 ```yaml
 databases:
     - name: dbname1